mgupta004/MINI-PROJECT-HEART-DISEASE-PREDICTION/README.md

 This project focuses on using machine learning algorithms to classify whether a person is likely to have heart disease based on various medical attributes.
 Initially, a K-Nearest Neighbors (KNN) classifier was employed, achieving an accuracy of 84%.
 Subsequently, a Random Forest classifier was implemented, achieving an accuracy of 81%.

 # Dataset
 The dataset used in this project contains various medical attributes that are hypothesized to be related to heart disease.
-Attributes include age, sex, cholesterol levels, blood pressure, and others.
-The dataset is anonymized and sourced from [source name or link].
+Attributes include age, sex, cholesterol levels, and others.

 # Requirements
 Python 3.x